okta/okta.github.io/_source/_use_cases/hooks/index.md

 {% img hook-call-steps.png "Hook Call Steps Diagram" alt:"Hook Call Steps Diagram" %}

-1. Point A represents the start of a particular Okta process flow, for instance registering a new user or generating a SAML assertion.

-1. During the execution of the Okta process flow, at the extension point, between points B and C, Okta sends a request to your external service.
+1. During the execution of the Okta process flow, at the extension point, between points A and B, Okta sends a request to your external service.

 1. Your external service performs some processing.